 - Estimate the input wattage from the output wattage.
 On average, microwaves convert 71.29% of their input power into cooking power.
 So if you know your microwave’s output wattage, you can work out the input wattage yourself or simply use the Microwave Power Consumption Calculator above.
 However, your microwave may be more or less efficient than average.
 The next point is the best way to accurately identify your microwave’s actual power consumption.

 - Use a multimeter or energy monitor to see how many watts the microwave is using when it’s running.
-A smart plug, with an energy monitor feature, may be useful, e.g. the one I use is the KASA smart plug (check it out on Amazon, here).
+A smart plug, with an energy monitor feature, may be useful, e.g. the one I use is the KASA smart plug (check it out, here).